 Heading north from the covered bridge near the Watauga Recreation Complex, a connector crosses the athletic fields if you don't want to amble along a big bend in the river.
 There are benches at intervals, and vistas of green ridges dipping into a little valley.

-North from the covered bridge, the trail crosses the river, hugs the tree-lined bank to the next bend and the picnic area at the historic dam site, about 1.3-miles from the complex.
+North from the covered bridge, the trail crosses the river and hugs the tree-lined bank to the next bend and the picnic area at the historic dam site, about 1.3-miles from the complex.
 Not far beyond, a side trail to Watauga High School goes left.
 This is a nice 1.2-mile out and back to the school for cyclists or walkers (there's no parking at that trailhead).
 The path follows a quiet side valley along a rushing tributary stream.
 Continuing north, the main trail crosses another bridge and goes left along the river through rhododendron and white pines past the town's wastewater treatment plant to the Casey Lane trailhead.

-Between the covered bridge and the connector to the High School, and entire trail system of woodsier gravel or dirt paths lie on the other side of the river and are attractive to more serious hikers and mountain bikers.
+Between the covered bridge and the connector to the High School, an entire trail system of woodsier gravel or dirt paths lie on the other side of the river and is attractive to more serious hikers and mountain bikers.
 A trail sign at the covered bridge shows the trails (accessible across the adjacent sports field at the edge of the woods.)
 There's also a connector at a sign that says "Kennedy Trails" at the middle bridge along the main greenway.

 Clawson Burnley park is a great destination in itself with wonderful interpretive signs about Boone Area riverside flora and fauna that make this a nice place for nature study and birding.
 A handicapped-accessible picnic shelter, roofed picnic tables, and many benches afford spots to soak up the scenery.

 East (a left across the cloverleaf), the greenway parallels Winklers Creek and ends in a landscaped 0.4-mile loop at the Deerfield Road trailhead.
-This is a great wheelchair accessible spot to just relax, stroll, or jog, with benches, picnic tables, and a doggy waste pick-up station.
+This is a great wheelchair-accessible spot to just relax, stroll, or jog, with benches, picnic tables, and a doggy waste pick-up station.

-West (a right across the cloverleaf), this side of the greenway crosses State Farm Road following a bike lane along Furman Road past physicians offices (Watauga Medical Center is a few blocks east).
+West (a right across the cloverleaf), this side of the greenway crosses State Farm Road following a bike lane along Furman Road past physicians' offices (Watauga Medical Center is a few blocks east).
 The Greenway turns away from Furman Road and continues creekside (but a short continuation along Furman Road reaches the Holiday Inn Express, the closest lodging with easy pedestrian and bike access to the path).
 Continuing creekside, the pedestrian-only greenway goes under Blowing Rock Road (US Hwy 321/221) to exit on Pride Drive amidst shopping centers with a dozen popular restaurants.

 Best-Kept Secret Strategy: The restaurants in Southgate Shopping Center and nearby make it easy to start your walk or bike ride at a distant greenway trailhead - and create a wonderful day trip to have lunch, refreshments, or a summertime dinner before heading back to your car.
 If you started at Casey Lane, this memorable day could be a nearly 7-mile round-trip.

-Zoom in close on the map below (use the plus/minus signs and directional arrows at upper left), or repeatedly double click near, but not on, the map symbols.
+Zoom in close on the map below (use the plus/minus signs and directional arrows at the upper left), or repeatedly double click near, but not on, the map symbols.
 You can literally dive down to see the parking lots and landmarks for the Boone Greenway.
 Click any map symbol and information balloons pop up.
 In the trailhead parking balloons, click "Directions," add your address or location, and step-by-step directions will guide you to the Greenway from wherever you are.
-This map permits satellite view so click that to see photographic map.
+This map permits satellite view so click that to see the photographic map.
 (Be forewarned: Both the satellite and map view don't show Burnley Clawson Park or the new Watauga High School and the Greenway that leads to it.)